Nanofus/novel.js/README.md

 - `setValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `increaseValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `decreaseValue` - See its [own chapter](#format-for-var-and-value-manipulation-commands).
 - `playSound` - Play a sound with the chosen name upon selecting the choice.
+Overrides the default click sound.
 - `startMusic` - Start a music loop with the chosen name.
 - `endMusic` - End a music loop with the chosen name.
+- `executeJs` - JavaScript to be executed when the choice is selected.
+You can access the game data through the `data.game` object.
 - `saveGame` - Saves the game in the way defined in `settings.saveMode` upon selecting the choice.
 Value can be anything, works as long as it is defined.
 - `loadGame` - Loads the game in the way defined in `settings.saveMode` upon selecting the choice.
 Value can be anything, works as long as it is defined.
 - `nextChoice` - Redirect to another choice after handling this choice.
 Cannot be used in the same choice with `nextScene`.
 Supports multiple outcomes, as different probabilities can be set for different choices.
 See the format for [probabilities](#format-for-probabilities).